 - A. Friedemann.
 Antecedents — too much oil needed to make wind, solar, batteries, and so on.
 2013.

 - A. Friedemann.
-Dozens of reasons why algae will never replace oil.
-2011.
+Dozens of reasons why the world doesn’t run on algal biofuels

 - Bioenergy — Chances and Limits.
 German National Academy of Science (Leopoldina Nationale Akademie der Wissenschaften).
 26 July 2012.